epolevikov/Asgan/README.md

 # Usage example
 The _test_ folder contains two bacterial assembly from the NCTC collections produced by Flye and Canu assemblers.
-To run Asgan for these datasets, use the following command:
+Use the command below to run Asgan for these datasets:
 ```
 cd Asgan
 python asgan.py \